s3bc40/msig-ui/README.md

 ## TODO

+- [ ] Let user create their network configuration (RPC URL, chainId, etc.) in UI and store in localStorage.
 - [ ] Let user remove current transaction from Safe dashboard.
 - [ ] Improve devcontainer setup for E2E tests; currently, UI mode has limitations.
+- [ ] Ensure smooth DX when switching between local and devcontainer environments and wild processes cleaning (next-server, anvil).
 - [ ] Add support for more chains other than testnets if everything works well.
 - [ ] Add support to connect Safe wallet to other dApps with WalletConnect.
 - [ ] Adapted for SafeWallet@1.4.1-3 contracts; need to adapt to any versions.